DevJSTAR/PlanePal/README.md

 In addition, owning a better plane increases the chances of attracting VIP guests, leading to higher earnings for each flight.
 Users can also establish a flight school within the bot, where they can teach virtual flight students, hire staff and teachers, and upgrade facilities to generate additional in-game currency.
 [Click here](https://discord.com/api/oauth2/authorize?client_id=1075453827676897362&permissions=689946610753&scope=bot%20applications.commands) to invite PlanePal to your server and start your flying journey!

-Please read our [Terms of Service](https://github.com/devjstar/planepal/wiki/terms] and [Privacy Policy](https://github.com/devjstar/planepal/wiki/privacy) as well as [Discord's ToS](https://discord.com/terms) and [Discord's Privacy Policy](https://discord.com/privacy) before using the bot.
-Using PlanePal means you have agreed to our conditions.
+**Please read our [Terms of Service](https://github.com/devjstar/planepal/wiki/terms) and [Privacy Policy](https://github.com/devjstar/planepal/wiki/privacy) as well as [Discord's ToS](https://discord.com/terms) and [Discord's Privacy Policy](https://discord.com/privacy) before using the bot.
+Using PlanePal means you have agreed to our conditions.**

 [![Image](https://i.imgur.com/3mS5uAD.png)](https://github.com/devjstar/planepal)